trustoverip/tswg-tsp-specification/spec/spec.md

 We will detail each party’s operations in the following sections.

 #### The Source Endpoint
-The source endpoint `A` send the following routed message to intermediary `P`:
+The source endpoint `A` sends the following routed message to intermediary `P`:

 ``` text
 [VID_a1, VID_p1, VID_q0, VID_q1, Payload]
 ```

-Again, the VIDs (`VID_q0` and `VID_q1`) may become known to endpoint `A` prior to this step via an OOBI, a TSP control payload, or other discovery protocol that is out of scope.
-Note that in this outer layer, all VIDs shown are public while `p0` and `q0`, as public VIDs of intermediaries, may also be well-known.
+Again, the VIDs (`VID_q0` and `VID_q1`) may become known to endpoint `A` prior to this step via an OOBI, a TSP control payload, or another discovery protocol out of scope of this specification.
+Note that in this outer layer, all VIDs are public while `p0` and `q0`, as public VIDs of intermediaries may also be well-known.

 #### The Source Endpoint's Intermediary

 The source’s intermediary `P` MUST support routed messages.
-As previously specified, the intermediary MUST decrypt the payload, if it's confidential, and process its payload heade filed to retrieve the route VID(s).
-The next VID in the list, `VID_q0` in this case, is the next hop’s VID. `P` MUST attempt to route the carried message to the next hop.
+As previously specified, the intermediary MUST decrypt the payload, if they payload is confidential and process its header field to retrieve the route VID(s).
+The next VID in the list, `VID_q0` in this case, is the next hop’s VID. `P` MUST attempt to route the carried message to the next hop if not barred by administrative or operational conditions from doing so.

-If the `(VID_p0, VID_q0)` relationship is pre-existing, `P` knows how to forward the message.
+If the `(VID_p0, VID_q0)` relationship is pre-existing, `P` will already know how to forward the message.
 If it is not pre-existing but `VID_q0` is public, `P` can resolve it and establish a new `<VID_p0, VID_q0>` or `(VID_p0, VID_q0)` relationship using normal procedures specified in [Section 3](#messages). `P` then routes the message to `Q` using the following message:

 ``` text
 [VID_p0, VID_q0, VID_q1, Payload]